 2. What wind speed can a tent withstand?

-The maximum wind speed that camping tent can withstand ranges from 15 to 30mph, depend on what its label says and how large is the tent.
+The maximum wind speed that a camping tent can withstand ranges from 15 to 30mph depending on what its label says and how large is the tent.

 Gusts of 40 mph or faster can be dangerous for people who are inside the tent, so please find a more reliable place to hide when the wind gone wild.